+This basic process is the same whether you are owner of a single property or you and your neighbors wish to become a part of the City of Columbia.
 The Planning Division, with the assistance of other City staff, is responsible for the facilitation and management of the annexation process, which is governed by State Law, City Code, and City policy.
-For help with any of the steps below, or if you would just like additional information, you may reach us at: [email protected] or 803-545-3217

 There are some basic requirements in order to have your property annexed into the City of Columbia:

-All annexations requests begin with a petition signed by the affected property owner(s) or electors within the area to be annexed.
-Whether you are an individual property owner or your community is interested in annexation, contact us at 803-545-3217 or [email protected] to get started.
+Whether you are an individual property owner or if your community is interested in annexation, all annexations requests begin with a petition signed by the affected property owner(s) or electors within the area to be annexed.

 The Zoning and Future Land Use maps of the City of Columbia must be amended to include the new property within the City limits pursuant to SC Code §6-29-530 and§17-206 of City Code.
-Generally these amendments are reviewed concurrently with the annexation request although these maps may be amended following annexation if the situation warrants.
+Generally these amendments are reviewed concurrently with the annexation request, though the maps may be amended following annexation if the situation warrants.

 Once your property is annexed, we’ll communicate with your service providers to ensure that they know you are in the City of Columbia.
-If you are unable to resolve an issue with a service provider regarding your new status within the City of Columbia following annexation, please let us know so that we may assist.
+It may take a billing cycle for any bills to be updated with the new information, but City of Columbia services, such as solid waste and recycling, should begin immediately.